limi/limi.github.io/_posts/2010-03-25-downloads.md

 ---

-The confusing <abbr title="and">&amp;</abbr> inconsistent state of downloading files using a web browser has long been a pet peeve of mine.
+The confusing & inconsistent state of downloading files using a web browser has long been a pet peeve of mine.
 The current situation is pretty much a mess in every web browser.
 Issues with file systems in general notwithstanding, even doing simple downloads to a centrally defined folder can be confusing, even frustrating.

 ![](/media/sketch-downloads-wide.png "Sketch by Stephen Horlander")